DenitS/yii-apiAuth/README.md

 ApiAuth : The first A in AAA

-Authenticate a user through Http Authentication Methods like Http Digest or Http Basic (or implement your own authentication scheme)
+Authenticate a (REST) client through Http Authentication Methods like Http Digest or Http Basic (or implement your own authentication scheme)

 Most webservers, like Apache or IIS support different types of HTTP authentication, but they